jerry73204/pcd-rs/README.md

 # pcd-rs: Read point cloud data from **PCD** file format

-`pcd-rs` allows you to parse PCD point cloud data from a file or a binary buffer.
-The reader implements `Iterator` to let you iterate over points with ease.
+`pcd-rs` allows you to parse PCD point cloud data from a file or a binary buffer

 ## Usage